-- (a) A person commits a violation of the Forest Product Harvesting Policy (FPHP) by: - (1) Cutting and removing forest products in violation of the FPHP.
-(Forest products allowed to be harvested are corral poles, tee pee poles, posts, fuel wood, and Christmas trees.) - (2) Cutting and removing forest products in excess of that allowed under the FPHP. - (3) Cutting a tree, other than a tree for teepee poles or a Christmas tree, that is not dead.
-(Green trees are trees with green needles on it, or any Western Larch Tree (Tamarack) with or without needles). - (4) Selling, trading or exchanging harvested forest products outside of the Tribe. - (5) Cutting and removing a Christmas tree larger than 6" in diameter at the stump. - (6) Girdling a tree for the purpose of killing the tree for future harvest.
-(NPTEC authorized amendment 5/22/18)
+- A. A person commits a violation of the Forest Product Harvesting Policy (FPHP) by: - 1.
+Cutting and removing forest products in violation of the FPHP. - a.
+Forest products allowed to be harvested are corral poles, tee pee poles, posts, fuel wood, and Christmas trees. - 2.
+Cutting and removing forest products in excess of that allowed under the FPHP. - 3.
+Cutting a tree, other than a tree for teepee poles or a Christmas tree, that is not dead. - a.
+Green trees are trees with green needles on it, or any Western Larch Tree (Tamarack) with or without needles.

+- 4. Selling, trading or exchanging harvested forest products outside of the Tribe. - 5.
+Cutting and removing a Christmas tree larger than six (6) feet in diameter at the stump. - 6.
+Girdling a tree for the purpose of killing the tree for future harvest.